 DRIVING IN MEXICO WITH FOREIGN PLATES:

-In many cases it is prohibited to drive in the United States with foreign plates if you are a Mexican citizen.
+In many cases it is prohibited to drive in the Mexico with foreign plates if you are a Mexican citizen.
 Mexico simply doesn’t want Mexican citizens avoiding government restrictions by importing American cars without the proper taxation and registration.

 The expectation is that the car driven in Mexico will be registered in the same country as the driver’s license or International Driving Permit.
 In some cases, exceptions can be made—like a European tourist who rents a car in Texas and drives across the border.
 However, it is necessary to have all the proper paperwork ready for your trip to Mexico.
 To learn more about bringing a rental car across the border, click here.